prividentity/PrivateIdentity-Oldd/Diversity-in-Faces-Evaluation-February-2021---Amazon-Rekognition-vs-Private-Identity.md

 <pre>
-Evaluation of the Private Identity® Facial Recognition Algorithm using Diversity in Faces Fair Evaluation Dataset (DIF-CELEB-1M).
-The Private ID Facial Recognition Model 1607349233 ran on 17 Dec 2020.
-The Amazon® Rekognition® service ran on 16 Feb 2021.
+Evaluation of the Private Identity® Facial Recognition Algorithm using Diversity in Faces Fair Evaluation Dataset (DIF-CELEB-1M).<br>The Private ID Facial Recognition Model 1607349233 ran on 17 Dec 2020.  <br>The Amazon® Rekognition® service ran on 16 Feb 2021.
 </pre>

 ### `Introduction`